 Women’s Health Curriculum

-Didactic lectures, case presentations, precepting, workshops, and community outreach activities regularly address issues in gynecology and general women's health care.
-By the end of training at UPMC Shadyside, residents feel very comfortable providing comprehensive gynecologic care for their female patients.
+Didactic lectures, case discussions, precepting, workshops, and community outreach activities further reinforce gynecology and women’s health education.
+By the end of their training at UPMC Shadyside, residents are well-equipped to provide comprehensive gynecologic care for their female patients.